What is a Standard Operating Procedure (SOP)?

-An important aspect of any quality system is to work according to clear-cut Standard Operating Procedures (SOPs).
+An important aspect of any quality system is to work according to clear-cut Standard Operating Procedures (SOP).
 An SOP is a policy and procedure document which describes the regular recurring activities appropriate to quality operations.
 If it is Critical To Quality (CTQ) then it is a candidate for a standard operating procedure.
 Consistency is the goal or purpose of an SOP, to carry out all operations correctly and always in the same manner.
 What is a Standard Operating Procedure (SOP)?

 Regulations may require them as part of the compliance (OSHA, SOX, EPA, DOT, FDA).
 Some industries have voluntary guidelines that suggest them as a best practice (OSHA VPP “Star” program, ISO quality, GAAP, IFRS, ITIL, to name a few).